 3. A Solid Plan of Action

-You need a plan to grow your small business because things can get confusing really fast without one.
+You need business plans and agendas to grow your small business because things can get confusing really fast without them.
 You won’t know where to start and how long it will take until everything is set.